 At the beginning by guiding the process of what hats to wear, what order should we follow.
 In the end the blue hat is present helping us to make a decision.

 The six hats technique developed by Edward de Bono is still a good strategy to improve the quality of our decision making.
-Thanks to it, we become capable to apply different styles of thinking which in turn helps us to properly assess problems or facts.
-The six hats technique may not be the “rule set on stone” but it certainly can be a great guide to developed structure thinking while developing new perspective and finding new approaches to all sort of situations.
-The results we get from wearing all hats are most likely to be more accurate, more creative and original.
+Thanks to this technique we can become capable to applying different styles of thinking which in turn helps us to properly assess problems or facts.
+The six hats technique may not be the “rule set on stone” but it certainly can be a great guide to develop structure thinking while developing new perspectives and finding new approaches to all sort of situations.
+The results we get from wearing all hats are most likely to be more accurate, more creative and original